Pandaqi/Pandaqi-Studio/pandaqi-studio/content/slippery-slopes-trippy-touches/_index.md

 boardgame: true

 title: "Slippery Slopes: Trippy Touches"
-headerTitle: "Slippery Slopes: Trippy Touches | A spin-off of Slippery Slopes, completely playable on one mobile phone."
+headerTitle: "A spin-off of Slippery Slopes, completely playable on one mobile phone."
 blurb: "It's Slippery Slopes, but now playable on one mobile phone!"

-fullHeaderImg: "slippery_slopes_trippy_touches_header"
-headerImg: "slippery_slopes_trippy_touches_header"

-headerThumb: "favicon_trippy_touches"

 customHeight: "small"
 headerDarkened: true